 I guess this is the summary

-I expect that my experience may have been much more positive had it been raining, or had the manager read a weather forecast and planned ahead.
+I expect that my experience may have been much more positive had it been raining, or had the manager of The Marlborough read a weather forecast and planned ahead.
 When the sun comes out – people come out.

 However, I can only review the Sunday roast that I receive – not the one that I perceive I might have received.
 It seemed as though it was a pub that was overwhelmed and just about managing to put our a half-decent Sunday roast – as opposed to being properly on their game.

 My highlights were the pork belly and the bottom of the Yorkshire pudding.
 On the flip side the roast potatoes were dire, the word “boring” came up quite often in discussion and just how long to bring our drinks?